 On the other hand, if your slow cooker creation is looking a little runny, you may want to remove the lid.
 Removing the lid will allow some of the water to evaporate, concentrating and thickening the soup or sauce for a thicker finished product.

 10. Avoid Dry Meat

-With a few simple alterations, you can make many of your favorite standard recipes in your crockpot!
-Download my handy printable guide to converting recipes for crockpot use by following the link below.
+With a few simple alterations, you can make many of your favorite standard recipes in your crockpot.
+Download my handy printable guide to slow cooker conversions at the link below.

 Read More: Stovetop/Oven to Crockpot Conversion Chart

 12. Clean The Interior Of The Cooker